Model-agnostic assessment of dark energy after DESI DR1 BAO: Results

 It is evident that for the redshift range $0\lesssim z\lesssim 1$, the best-fit equation of state is phantom and the $\Lambda$CDM model is $\sim 1-1.5\sigma$ away.
 Around $z=1.05$, there is a phantom crossing and after that $w$ is non-phantom.
 However, this phantom crossing is not that significant, because the $\Lambda$CDM model is within the 1$\sigma$ limit at $z\gtrsim 0.8$.

 For the CMB+non-DESI BAO data, we follow the same procedure to compute $w$ and the associated errors.
 The results are shown in Fig.~\ref{fig:CMB_non_DESI_w_reconstruction} with the same color codes as in Fig.~\ref{fig:CMB_DESI_w_reconstruction}.
-In the non-DESI case, the $\Lambda$CDM model is well within the 1$\sigma$ region for the entire redshift range.
+In the non-DESI case, the $\Lambda$CDM model is well within the 1$\sigma$ region for the entire redshift range.\footnote{Note that our results are based on the BAO data, which may change if either the primordial or late-time model or both are far from the fiducial model used to obtain the BAO data \cite{Heinesen:2019phg,Bernal:2020vbb,Pan:2023zgb,PhysRevD.107.123506,PhysRevD.101.083517}.}